The Story of Intensive Interaction

 Generally, the techniques used for Intensive Interaction are those based on the ‘infant-caregiver’ model of interactivity, and thus might include a combination of: the sensitive use of non-task associated physical proximity; contingent and responsive eye contact and facial signalling (sometimes with overtly dramatised or characterised facial expressions); some forms of socially significant physical contact (perhaps with a rhythmical basis); vocal echoing and responsiveness with clear and inclusive intonation; some form of behavioural mirroring and/or joint-focus activities or well-rehearsed game like interactions.

-So, when practically employing the approach, the practitioner uses the person’s behavioural repertoire and personal interests, or motivating factors, as a starting point and guide.
+So, when practically applying the approach, the practitioner uses the person’s behavioural repertoire, and personal interests or motivating factors, as a starting point and guide.
 Thus, any interactional activity is either initiated by, or contingent on, the positive engagement of the person.
-Also important are the general issues of tasklessness and mutual pleasure that set the demand-free agenda for any Intensive Interaction activity or session, rather than it being focused on the accomplishment of any predetermined outcome or structured task.
-Any social interactivity thus takes place within familiar and enjoyable interactions, where the content and the flow of the activity is defined by letting the person lead the interaction, with the carer, support worker, teacher or therapist responding to and joining in with the person’s current behaviour.
+Also important are the general issues of tasklessness and mutual pleasure that set the demand-free agenda for any Intensive Interaction activity or session, rather than focusing on the accomplishment of any predetermined outcome or structured task.
+Any social interactivity thus takes place within familiar and enjoyable interactions; the content and flow of the activity being defined by letting the person lead the interaction, with the carer, support worker, teacher or therapist responding to and joining in with the person’s current behaviour.

-Such a combination of the general philosophy and the practical techniques of Intensive Interaction might make the approach seem hypothetically complex, and thus difficult to practically apply, but because the approach is naturalistically based on the infant-caregiver model of interactivity, in practice most people find it unproblematic and often quite enjoyable.
+Such a combination of the general philosophy and the practical techniques of Intensive Interaction might make the approach seem hypothetically complex and thus difficult to apply in practice, but because it is naturalistically grounded in the infant-caregiver model of interactivity, most people find Intensive Interaction unproblematic and often quite enjoyable to do.
 However, like many things in life, the skills of utilising Intensive Interaction tend to further develop with continued practise and subsequent supported reflection.

 Perhaps of central importance to the Intensive Interaction philosophy, whereas some approaches started from a perspective of seeing a person with a learning disability and/or autism to be in some way an impaired or inferior version of some normalised ideal (i.e. someone who needs to be supported to change in some specified ways identified by practitioners with specified qualifications), Intensive Interaction starts with the premise that anyone can do it, and that anyone who receives it is already interesting and enjoyable to be with.
 As one parent (anonymous) once said of Intensive Interaction: ‘through Intensive Interaction we can shift our vision of our sons and daughters from impaired versions of us, to fulfilled versions of themselves’.

-In terms of setting out a richer and more contextualised picture of Intensive Interaction, a historical view of its development might be helpful.
+To set out a richer, more contextualised picture of Intensive Interaction, a historical view of its development might be helpful.

 The history of Intensive Interaction development: